 Note: sfcollector.dropMode is set to true by default for performance considerations.
-If tracking mmap is required, set it to false.

 Kubernetes can use different container runtimes.
 Older versions used the docker runtime; however, newer versions typically run either containerd or crio.
 It's important to know which runtime you have if you want to get the full benefits of SysFlow.
 You tell the collector which runtime you are using based on the sock file you refer to in the criPath variable.
 If you are using the docker runtime, leave criPath blank.
 If you are using containerd, set criPath to "/var/run/containerd/containerd.sock" and if you are using crio, set criPath to "/var/run/crio/crio.sock".
 If SysFlow files are empty or the container name variable is set to incomplete in SysFlow traces, this typically means that the runtime socket is not connected properly.